iSev7n/Desktop4Kids/README.md

 ## License

-This project is licensed under Desktop4Kids License.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---